Who is a School Counsellor?

 How do School Psychologists make a difference in schools?

-All children and adolescents face problems from time to time.
+All children including adolescents face problems from time to time.
 They may:

 - Feel afraid to go to school